 Anything that fulfills the need that your customers have is your competition.
 For example, brick and mortar retailers thought that their competition was with other brick and mortars, until Amazon showed up.

 4. Business Portfolio

-Similar to armies, leadership is one of the most important factors in corporates.
-Leaders are the ones who make decisions that affect the company’s core functions: budgets, product development, workforce, etc. For that reason, different types of corporate strategy should identify the criteria of managers and leaders.
-It should also identify their different roles and authorities.
+Similar to armies, leadership is one of the most important factors in corporations.
+For that reason, different types of corporate strategy should identify the things which make effective managers and leaders.

 Types of Corporate Strategy

 With all of that in mind, here are three of the most important approaches to corporate strategy.

 Types of Corporate Strategy #1: Growth Platform Strategy

 Growth platform strategies seek to scale revenues to the next level of profits.
 Corporations achieve that through four different growth strategies:

 As the name implies, the market penetration strategy works by persuading your existing customers to buy more of your existing products.
 This is the least risky growth strategy.